pal-stdr/toy-mlir-out-of-tree-tutorial/README.md

         │   ├── Dialect # <== Newly added
         │   │   ├── CMakeLists.txt
         │   │   └── ToyDialect
-        │   │       ├── CMakeLists.txt # <== ToyDialectBase.cpp is calling the alias "ToyCh2OpsIncGen" as it's dependency to execute all tablegen commands first; before Dialect.cpp is called by final compile chain.
+        │   │       ├── CMakeLists.txt # <== ToyDialectBase.cpp is calling the alias "ToyCh2OpsIncGen" as it's dependency to execute all tablegen commands first; before Dialect.cpp is called by final compilation chain.
-        │   │       └── ToyDialectBase.cpp
+        │   │       └── ToyDialectBase.cpp # <== Initialize the ToyDialect
         │   └── toy-parser
         │       ├── AST.cpp
         │       └── CMakeLists.txt
         └── toy-compiler.cpp
 ```

 ## Key things
 - What, why, how of Dialect
-- How to integrated them with project
+- How to define & integrated a Dialect with this project

 ## ====== CHAPTER 2-0 Ends ======